 The academic personnel and appointment policies that have been standardized and placed into the official university policy format are posted online at the University Policy Office, and are available in the Human Resources Volume of its library (Volume 6).
 The URL of currently standardized university policies is: http://www.dfa.cornell.edu/treasurer/policyoffice/.
 Those that have not yet been standardized and placed into the official university policy format are listed at this site also.
 The policies are periodically updated and should be consulted for more complete information than this handbook contains on matters related to academic appointments.
-Additional assistance may be obtained from the academic department’s administrative office, the college office, the Office of Workforce Policy and Labor Relations, or the Office of the University Faculty.
+Additional assistance may be obtained from the academic department’s administrative office, the college office, the Office of Academic Human Resources, or the Office of the University Faculty.

 A commitment to affirmative action and equal opportunity constitutes one of the highest priorities of the faculty, the administration and the trustees of the university.
 The university has an office, designated by the provost, with responsibility for diversity.
 The university’s Office of Workforce Diversity and Inclusion, in the Office of Human Resources, works with this office.
 Academic and nonacademic units have appointed an affirmative action representative.
 This administrative structure assists the university in implementing affirmative action policies and procedures.